erumas/Grow_Light_Controller/README.md

 # Grow_Light_Controller
 Grow Light Controller for Arduino

-## There are two main goals here with some constraints
+## There are 4 main goals here with some constraints
 ### Goals:
 1. to run a high voltage light array controller by an atmega238 P microcontroller
 2. Read rotary encoder and translate signals into useable data